-Key facts about the world's forestsLearn twelve of the key facts and figures about the world’s forests, their importance to the environment, and how they are being affected by humans.
+Key facts about the world's forestsWhat you need to know about the world’s forests, their importance to the environment, and how they are being affected by humans.

-01. The total forest area of the world is just below 4 billion hectares, covering about 31 percent of Earth’s land surface.
+01. The total forest area of the world is just below 4 billion hectares, covering about 31% of Earth’s land surface.
 Russia contains the largest forested area, followed by Brazil, Canada, and the United States.
 Tropical rainforests cover an area larger than Europe.

 02. Close to 1.6 billion people (more than 25% of the world's population) depend on forests to some extent.
 Between 300 and 350 million people live within or close to dense forest and rely almost entirely on the forest for their subsistence and survival.
 A further 150 million people live outside forests but are still dependent on them.
 A third of the world’s people use biomass fuels, mainly firewood, for cooking and heating.